Edujugon/LaravelExtraFeatures/README.md

 > !IMPORTANT, This feature won't work for local environment.
 That's an intended behaviour no to hide any redirect/request error.

 * Go to `config/extrafeatures.php` file and update the value for the key `REDIRECT_NO_PAGE_FOUND`.

+### Carbon Locale

+Carbon language is set based on the laravel's app locale.
+By default it is enabled.
+You may disable changinge `CARBON_LOCALE` value to `false`in `config/extrafeatures.php` file.

 ### DateScopesTrait